rsandrade/litecoin-doc/README.md

 # Litecoin Developer Guide
 _Find detailed information about the Litecoin protocol and related specifications_

-> **Disclaimer:** This documentation has not been extensively reviewed by Bitcoin experts and so likely contains numerous errors.
-Please use the Issue and Edit links on the bottom left menu to help us improve.
+> **Disclaimer:** This documentation has not been extensively reviewed by Litecoin experts and so likely contains numerous errors.
+Please use the Issues feature or fork and pull at GitHub to help us improve.

 The **Litecoin Developer Guide** aims to provide the information you need to understand Litecoin and start building Litecoin-based applications, but it is not a specification.
 To make the best use of this documentation, you may want to install the current version of [Litecoin Core](https://www.litecoin.org), either from source or from a pre-compiled executable.